Secure Your Legacy.

 Medical Power of Attorney

-We walk you through who might be the best fit, and make sure your family has a clear plan if a medical emergency does occur.
+We’ll help you consider who might be the best fit and make sure your family has a clear plan in place if a medical emergency does occur.

-It’s one of the kindest gifts you can give your family — peace of mind during a health crisis.
+It’s one of the kindest gifts you can give your family—peace of mind in the middle of a health crisis.

 Living Will / Advance Directive

-A living will (also called an advance directive) allows you to share your wishes about medical treatments and end-of-life care.
-Instead of leaving your family to guess what you would have wanted, this document provides guidance and reduces stress and family arguments during incredibly difficult moments.
+A Living Will (Advance Directive) allows you to share your wishes about medical treatments and end-of-life care.
+Instead of leaving your family to guess what you would have wanted, this document provides clarity, reduces stress, and helps prevent painful family disagreements during difficult moments.

-If you have opinions about life support, feeding tubes, or comfort care, we’ll help you express those clearly and compassionately.
+If you have preferences about life support, feeding tubes, or comfort care, we’ll help you express them clearly and compassionately.

 HIPAA Release

-Even if you have a Medical Power of Attorney, doctors and hospitals still need permission to share your private health information.
-A HIPAA Authorization makes sure your chosen loved ones can speak with medical staff and receive updates about your condition.
+Even with a Medical Power of Attorney, doctors and hospitals still require permission to share private health information.
+A HIPAA Authorization ensures your chosen loved ones can speak with medical staff and receive updates about your condition.

-Without it, the people closest to you might be shut out or kept in the dark.
+Without it, the people closest to you may be shut out or left in the dark at a critical time.

-We’ll make sure the people you trust can get the information they need in a medical emergency.
+We’ll make sure those you trust most have the access they need in a medical emergency.

 Practical Preparedness